SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention

-This avoids conditional computation that involves the attention matrix itself.
-The obvious way to make the projections conditional is to use Mixture of Experts (MoEs).
-In this case, the concepts of "heads" are not well defined anymore.
-Therefore, we define a head to be a specific, computed attention matrix.
-For each head $h$, we define a list of $E$ experts.
-Then, the projection matrices become $\mW_K^{h,e}$, $\mW_Q^{h,e}$, $\mW_V^{h,e}$ and $\mW_O^{h,e}$, where $h$ denotes the head index and $e$ the specific expert.
-Then we compute the source-side expert selection as following:
+This avoids conditional computations that involve the attention matrix itself.
+Our solution implements this using Mixtures of Experts (MoEs).
+The concepts of "heads" are no longer well defined in the conventional sense: we redefine a head as an instance of a computed attention matrix.
+We call the total number of them $\nheads$.
+For each head $h$, we define a separate list of $E$ experts.
+The total number of \textit{experts} is then $\nheads \cdot E$.
+Then, the projection matrices become $\mW_K^{h,e}$, $\mW_Q^{h,e}$, $\mW_V^{h,e}$ and $\mW_O^{h,e} \in \mathbb{R}^{\dhead \times \dmodel}$, where $h$ denotes the head index and $e$ the specific expert.
+Then we compute the source-side expert selection as follows: